microsoft/weblogic-on-azure/coherence/README.md

    * If a dialog appears saying "Select which server to use", select the cluster one, check the "Always use this server when running this project, and click Finish.
 * Once the application runs, Eclise will try to open it up in a browser.
 The browser will fail with a 404.
 This is normal.
 We delibarately did not deploy the appllication to the admin server.
 * In the azure portal go to 'Resource groups'.
 Find and click weblogic-cafe-group-`<your suffix>`.
 * Find and click on myAppGateway.
-Copy the DNS name for the Application Gateway.
+Find and copy the DNS name for the Application Gateway.
 * The application will be available at `<App Gateway DNS>`/weblogic-cafe.

 ## Link to the Coherence Mbean using JConsole